tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 During the initial handshake, the Master Secret is generated (see
 {{Section 7.1 of I-D.ietf-tls-rfc8446bis}}).
 Since the Master Secret is discarded during the key derivation procedure, a derived value is stored.
-This stored value then serves as the input salt to the first key update procedure that incorporates the ephemeral (EC)DHE-established value as input keying material (IKM) to produce master_secret_{N+1}.
+This stored value then serves as the input salt to the first key update procedure that incorporates the ephemeral (EC)DHE- established value as input keying material (IKM) to produce master_secret_{N+1}.
 The derived value from this new master secret serves as input salt to the subsequent key update procedure, which also incorporates a fresh ephemeral (EC)DHE value as IKM.
 This process is repeated for each additional key update procedure.

 The traffic keys are re-derived from client_application_traffic_secret_N+1 and server_application_traffic_secret_N+1, as described in
 {{Section 7.3 of I-D.ietf-tls-rfc8446bis}}.

 Once client_/server_application_traffic_secret_N+1 and its associated